dhatcher8/movie-classification/README.md

 # Conclusion

 After analyzing our results, we were able to make significant progress on top of other attempts at solving the same problem.
 The size of our dataset gave us more information to work with, which led to more accurate classifications.
 But our convolutional neural network was also different than any we've seen thus far.

---Add more about why our model is different--

 By intially following the VGG type structure, we were able to build off of an already great classifier.
 We took characteristics of that type of model and changing parameters we felt could yield better outcomes, and that proved to be the case from the results shown above.
 Our model classifies a genre correctly 9 out of 10 times, which is very good considering we are using multiple genres per movie.